Study in Switzerland: Application Process in Switzerland

 3. Prepare the documents

-Switzerland is a multilingual country so you might need to translate your documents in either French, Italian or German, depending on the location of your preferred institution.
+Switzerland is a multilingual country, so you might need to translate your documents in either French, Italian, or German, depending on the location of your preferred institution.
 Your Swiss Embassy assists you during that process by offering translation services.
-Overall, the documents you will need for applying to Swiss universities are:
+Overall, the documents you'll need to apply to Swiss universities are:

 4. Submit your application

-When you have gathered, filled, signed and translated the necessary documents, it is finally time to submit your application.
+When you have gathered, filled, signed, and translated the necessary documents, it's time to submit your application.
 There is no centralized admissions system for applying to Swiss universities.
-Once you’ve chosen your program, explore the institution’s website to make sure you fulfill the academic requirements for admission and then apply directly to the institution through their application portal.
-For private institutions contact the institutions directly, as they have their own admission rules.
+Once you've chosen your program, explore the institution's website to ensure you fulfill the academic requirements for admission, and then apply directly to the institution through its application portal.
+For private institutions, contact the institutions directly, as they have their own admission rules.

 5. Apply for a visa/residence permit

 Congratulations!
-You are officially a student in Switzerland.
-After you receive your letter of admission, then you should apply for a visa/residence permit as soon as possible, since the procedure might take time for long-term visas.
+You're officially a student in Switzerland.
+After receiving your admission letter, you should apply for a visa/residence permit as soon as possible since the procedure might take time for long-term visas.
 Contact your nearest Swish Embassy or Consulate for more information about the visa procedure.

 6. Arrive in Switzerland

-After you have gained admission and obtained your student visa, there is nothing left to do than start looking for a student home.
+After gaining admission and obtaining your student visa, there is nothing left to do but start looking for a student home.
 Search online in various student forums or contact your university directly.
-Freshen up your foreign language skills, prepare your luggage and book a flight for Switzerland.
+Polish your foreign language skills, prepare your luggage, and book a flight to Switzerland.
 A special study experience is about to begin!

 Study in Switzerland - Overview

-Over 20,000 international students choose Switzerland as their study abroad destination every year.
+Over 70,000 international students choose Switzerland as their destination for study abroad last year.
 Click here to learn why.

 Student Visas

-Despite its location in the heart of continental Europe, Switzerland is not an official part of the European Union and every international student will require a student visa to study.
-Find out documentation you need and the processes you should follow depending on your country of origin.
+Despite its location in the heart of continental Europe, Switzerland is not an official member of the European Union, and you may need a student visa to study there.
+Find out what documentation you need and what processes you should follow depending on your country of origin.

 Housing & Living Costs

-Finding budget friendly housing in Switzerland can take a bit of careful planning but look through your options to find the best accommodation for you and your piggy bank!
+Finding budget-friendly housing in Switzerland can take some careful planning.
+Look through your options to find the best accommodation for you and your piggy bank!

 Tuition Fees & Scholarships

-Tuition fees in Switzerland vary greatly, depending on if you’re planning to attend a public or private institution, your program of study, and your level of study.
-There are several different scholarships available from specific institutions and from the Swiss government.
+Tuition fees in Switzerland vary greatly, depending on whether you plan to attend a public or private institution, your program of study, and your level of study.
+There are several different scholarships available from specific institutions and the Swiss government.

 Language & Culture

-Switzerland has four official languages and boasts a wide range of diverse cultural traditions in the different linguistic regions.
+Switzerland has four official languages and boasts diverse cultural traditions in the different linguistic regions.
 You can study in three of the official languages or find one of the many programs offered in English!
 Efficiency is a priority, and Switzerland is highly organized with a strong tradition of popular democracy.

 Education System